 IBBY in the 21st Century

-Read this overview by former IBBY President Patsy Aldana of IBBY's activities and aims.
+Read an overview by former IBBY President Patsy Aldana of IBBY's activities and aims.